 An inflammatory response occurs, drawing huge amounts of white blood cells to the area and increasing regional blood flow.
 Pus forms, which is an accumulation of fluid, toxins, living and dead white blood cells, dead tissue and bacteria.
 A thin membrane (pyogenic membrane) surrounds the abscess.
 This area begins to grow, creating tension under the skin and further inflammation of the surrounding tissues.
 As the abscess grows, the skin thins and weakens, eventually causing the abscess to rupture, and the pus drains out.

 An abscess can form in any part of the body including under the skin, in the mouth (dental abscess) and in organs such as the liver and pancreas.
 This article relates to abscesses under the skin.
 The most common bacteria involved are Pasteurella multocida, Streptococci spp., and Staphylococcus spp.

 How does an abscess occur?

 The most common cause of a penetrating puncture leading to an abscess is from a cat bite.
-The oral cavity, including the teeth, harbour a high number of bacteria which are injected into the skin during penetration.
+The oral cavity, including the teeth, harbour a high number of bacteria that are injected into the skin during penetration.
 As the skin is remarkable in its ability to heal quickly, the overlying skin quickly heals from the puncture wound, trapping the bacteria underneath the skin in a warm, moist environment.